debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 <p style="text-align:center;"><img src="/assets/enabot_part3/post_reboot_config.png" alt="ebocontrol" style="height: 50%; width:50%;"/></p>

 Conviently one of the mavlink commands also can trigger a soft reboot where the device reboots silently.
 So we can modify the config, reboot the device, and when we trigger and update, it'll reach back to our server.
 At the time of writing this, we just realized they misspelled "protocol" in the config.
 It must default to use the port when they normally update.
 We could still overwrite it, but it isn't necessary as we still are getting http requests.
-In the next section we'll go over how we were able to exploit the device once it reached back to our server
+In the next section we'll go over how we were able to exploit the device once it reached back to our server once we had changed the config.

 # Exploitation

-To truly exploit this device, we also needed to get a shell on it.
+Ultimately we wanted a shell on the device.
 This way we could get a shell, steal the saved tokens paired with the user's phone for connecting to the remote server, install a rootkit, and then place the token back on the device without there being a trace of what happened.
 This way we could have a rootkit on the device where we could access it at anytime, be able to use the ebo server, etc. and the owner could still use the ebo from their phone.

 We'll go over the path of an upgrade to help better understand how we were able to exploit this vulnerability.
 First when we triggered an upgrade using the mavlink branch value ```0xcd```, we hit this section of the code where it enters handleUartUpgradeRequest.